r3c/deval/doc/page/04-builtin.rst

 PHP flavor functions
 --------------------

 If you chose to use :php:meth:`Deval\\Builtin::php` flavor, all standard PHP functions are available in your templates.
 Proceed with caution!
-Using any non-pure function e.g. rand_ could make your template unreliable as you don't control when exactly it's going to be called.
+Using any non-pure function e.g. rand_ could make your template unreliable as you don't control when exactly it's going to be called nor how many times.

 .. _rand: http://php.net/manual/function.rand.php